jlguenego/circle/doc/GettingStarted.md

 </body>
 ```

 As well you can see the `o(this)`.
-It is a quick way to retrive the parent circle component from anywhere, particularely from a on[event] attribute.
+It is a quick way to retrieve the parent circle component from anywhere, particularely from a on[event] attribute.